-Sarah Elizabeth Mintz is a writer-director working in New York and Los Angeles.
+Sarah Elizabeth Mintz is a writer/director working in New York and Los Angeles.
 She received her BFA from New York University’s Tisch School of the Arts, where she completed her thesis film Transit, starring Dakota Johnson.
-After graduating, she assisted filmmakers Cary Fukunaga on True Detective, Joachim Trier on Louder Than Bombs and Alejandro González Iñárritu on The Revenant.
+After graduating she assisted filmmakers Alejandro Iñárritu on The Revenant, Joachim Trier on Louder Than Bombs, and Cary Fukunaga on True Detective.
 Sarah was a Sundance Fellow in the 2017 Writer’s Intensive with her feature Good Girl Jane.
 She directed a proof-of-concept short film of the same name, which garnered interest and financing for the feature.
-Good Girl Jane, which has its world premiere at the Tribeca Film Festival on June 11, is written by Mintz and is inspired by events in her own life.
-Sarah is interested in championing stories that focus on the complexities of human nature and the beauty that lies in gray areas that are often overlooked.
+Good Girl Jane recently premiered in U.S. Narrative Competition at Tribeca Film Festival 2022 and won the Founders Award for Best U.S. Narrative Feature as well as Best Performance in a Narrative Feature for Rain Spencer.
+The film is written by Mintz and is inspired by events in her own life.
+Sarah is interested in stories that explore the complexities of human nature and the beauty that lies in gray areas that are often overlooked.

 Last week, I moved to Brooklyn.
 I had been living in Los Angeles for the past seven years, anxiously waiting to return to New York, and now I’ve finally done it.
 I’d like to say I’m thrilled, and in a way I am, but mostly I feel nothing at all.
 This eery lack of feeling is a phenomenon I’ve experienced on and off for longer than I can remember.
 It’s not so much that I have no feeling, as it is a very sporadic and limited scope of feeling.
 I have the pleasure of experiencing terrible anxiety or deep fear, most commonly followed by total numbness.
 I do feel happiness and passion, of course; it happens, but rarely, and never when I really want it to.
 These happy sensations are usually delayed, mostly when I’m alone, and frankly, not frequent enough.
 When something momentous happens in my life, like right now, it often plays out in a scattered pattern of the aforementioned emotions.
 At this specific moment, I’m also enjoying the fun dull ache of a tension headache that’s been with me the better part of a month.
 Then again, that is really just another symptom of my anxiety, isn’t it?